shrey2199/LD_Meta_bot/README.md

 ## BotFather SetCommands

+    start - To Start The Bot.
-    rebuild - To Rebuild the Metadata of your Libdrive. accounts - To View Registered Accounts of your Libdrive. addaccount - To Add an Account to Libdrive.
+    help - To Get Help about Using the Bot. rebuild - To Rebuild the Metadata of your Libdrive. accounts - To View Registered Accounts of your Libdrive. addaccount - To Add an Account to Libdrive.